ashrcho/ChurnProject/README.md

 12) **Age** - age of customer
 13) **Customer Value** - calculated value of customer
 14) **Churn** - whether or not the customer churned in the 9-12 month period (1: churned, 0: remained)

-#### <ins>Problem Statement<ins>

-Retaining existing customers is more cost-effective than acquiring new ones.
-With this project my aim is to provide insights that help with customer retention efforts by:
-- Understanding churn drivers
-- Building a predictive model with Decision-Tree-Classifier
-- Visualizing insights for business decisions as a dashboard in Tableau

 ### 🔎 Exploratory Data Analysis (EDA)
 #### <ins>Descriptive Statistics<ins>